Discover Async_Network_IO: Top 5 Reason

 Think about Delayed Durability

-You might investigate SQL Server’s delayed durability feature, which can lessen log writing overhead, if acceptable for the data consistency needs of your application.
+You might investigate SQL Server’s delayed durability feature, which can lessen log writing overhead if it is acceptable for your application’s data consistency needs.

 Networking Enhancements